 For the bias profile, the conformance requirements might be looser (unless there is a sufficient sample size for each subgroup).
 For example, in the CT Volumetry Profile, the estimated popbias (not the lower and upper bounds of a CI) must be between -5% and +5% for each stratum in order for the conformance requirement to be met.

-Linearity:
+2.3 Linearity Assessment Procedure

 The following procedures are recommended for assessing the property of linearity.